raiden-network/raiden/docs/api.rst

 You can create a channel by posting a channel object to the following endpoint.

-`PUSH /api/channels`
+`PUT /api/channels`

 Since it is a new channel, the channel object's `channel_address` and `status` field will be ignored and can be omitted.

-For example:
+*Example Request*

 ```
 {